How To Cream Butter

 Can you cream butter and sugar by hand?

-You can and it will take some arm strength.
-Use a fork to smash the butter then incorporate the sugar with a wooden spoon and stir and mix for about five minutes to get the mixture light and fluffy.
+You can, and it will take some arm strength.
+Use a fork to smash the butter, then incorporate the sugar with a wooden spoon, stir, and mix for about five minutes to make the mixture light and fluffy.

 More to make and eat!